 The final stage in the process is development and reporting of the appraisal.
 There are various forms in which an appraisal can be reported: verbal, narrative, standardized form (Fannie Mae/Freddie Mac).
 Also, if you are originating a new loan for VA or FHA, access to crawl space and attic area will likely be required.

-Of course if you have any questions regarding the process, please feel free to contact us and we will be happy to help.
+Of course if you have any questions regarding the process, please feel free to contact us and we will be happy to assist you.